afshanramzan251/afshanramzan251/README.md

 # Hi there!
 I'm **Afshan Ramzan**

-> *"Making technology simple and learning meaningful through creativity and curiosity."*
+> *Making technology simple and learning meaningful through creativity and curiosity.*